 Taking the Cable Car up Powell Street from Union Square (Powell-Hyde) down to Sacramento Street and walk through Chinatown across to the Ferry Building at the waterfront Embarcadero.

 Walk along the waterfront and take a left around Pier 19 towards Filbert street, where you’ll take the steep (and lovely) Filbert steps up towards Coit Tower.
 From here, you’ll have some of the best views on the city – 360 degrees.
 Plus, you might see some parrots on the way!

 Walk all the way up Lombard street until you make it to the famous hairpins.
 You know the ones I’m talking about.
 From there, you can walk down through the historic Russian Hill area all the way to the original Ghirardelli’s.
 Time for some ice cream!
 After all those hills and steps, you deserve it.

 End the day by walking back down to the water, shopping around Pier 39 or just enjoying the (sight and stench of) sea lions lined up around each of the piers.
 If San Francisco gets one thing right, it’s cuisine.
 You have plenty of choice – fine dining along the water, authentic Chinese food, excellent Greek and Italian.

 Before we get started, San Francisco has, just like everywhere else in the world, been upended by the pandemic.
 But luckily, the stay-at-home order has just been lifted as of February 12th!
 This is great news for the tourism industry – and you!

 As of February 14, San Mateo and San Francisco counties are in a “purple” COVID-19 status – the most restrictive.

-Ferry service to Sausalito has just restarted as of February 12th, 2021.
+Ferry service to Sausalito has resumed.
 This means that you’ll be able to complete the awesome San Francisco bike tour!